vagrant-landrush/landrush/README.md

 If Landrush fails to detect the correct IP address (or none at all), you can extend this exclusion range to exclude more interfaces.

+You can also make sure to only select a specific class of IP address (`:ipv4`, `:ipv6` or `:any`).
+Either way, empty values will not be returned, but in the case of `:any` you may get the IPv6 address for an interface that has no IPv4 address.
+The default is to return the first non-empty IPv4 address:

+    config.landrush.host_interface_class = :ipv4

 If you need or want to select an interface explicitly and you know its name, you can also tell Landrush to grab that interface's IP address explicitly:

     config.landrush.host_interface = 'eth0'

-Do note that, if you specify an interface explicitly, it will have priority over `config.landrush.host_interface_excludes`.
+Do note that if you specify an interface explicitly, it will have priority over `config.landrush.host_interface_excludes`.
 In other words, if `config.landrush.host_interface_excludes` is set to `[/eth[0-9]*/]`, but `config.landrush.host_interface` is set to `eth0` and `eth0` exists as an interface, the IP address of `eth0` is returned.
 The interface setting takes precedence over